Adaptive Gibbs samplers and related MCMC methods: Ergodicity---nonuniform case

 \end{example}

-\section{Ergodicity - nonuniform case}
+\section{Ergodicity---nonuniform case}

-In this section we consider the case where nonadaptive kernels are not necessary uniformly ergodic.
-We study adaptive random scan Gibbs adaptive Metropolis within Gibbs (\texttt{AdapRSadapMwG}) algorithms in the nonuniform setting, with parameters $\alpha \in \mathcal{Y}$ and $\gamma_i \in \Gamma_i, i=1, \dots, d,$ subject to adaptation.
-The conclusions we draw apply immediately to adaptive random scan Gibbs Metropolis within Gibbs (\texttt{AdapRSMwG}) algorithms by keeping the parameters $\gamma_i$ fixed for the Metropolis within Gibbs steps.
+$\!\!\!$In this section we consider the case~where nonadaptive kernels are not necessary uniformly ergodic.
+We study~adaptive random scan Gibbs adaptive Metropolis-within-Gibbs (\texttt{AdapRSadapMwG}) algorithms in the nonuniform setting, with parameters $\alpha\in\mathcal{Y}$ and $\gamma_i \in\Gamma_i, i=1,\ldots, d$, subject to adaptation.
+The conclusions we draw apply immediately to adaptive random scan Gibbs Metropolis-within-Gibbs (\texttt{AdapRSMwG}) algorithms by keeping the parameters $\gamma_i$ fixed for the Metropolis-within-Gibbs steps.

 We keep the assumption that selection probabilities are in $\Y$ defined in (\ref{Ydef}), whereas the uniform ergodicity assumption will be replaced by some natural regularity conditions on the target density.